farzaneh74/RAG_LLAMA2/README.md

-# Persian RAG System with Langchain and LLAMA 2
+# RAG System with Langchain and LLAMA 2
 This repository implements a retrieval-augmented generation (RAG) system for Persian documents using Langchain and LLAMA 2.
 RAG systems are a type of text generation model that combines retrieval and generation techniques to improve the quality of generated text.

 ## Background